Evaluation of the ambulatory arterial stiffness index in lead-exposed workers

 Objective: Lead exposure has been associated with various cardiovascular disorders.
 It may also cause increased inflammation and fibrosis in the arterial system resulting in an increase in arterial stiffness.
 In this study, the ambulatory arterial stiffness index (AASI), which is a technique that measures arterial stiffness, was evaluated in occupationally lead-exposed workers.

-Methods: In this cross-sectional study, 68 lead-exposed workers without known cardiovascular risk factors and 68 healthy subjects were evaluated according to the 24-hour ambulatory blood pressure monitorization (ABPM) profiles and blood and 24-hour urine lead levels.
+Materials and Methods: In this cross-sectional study, 68 lead-exposed workers without known cardiovascular risk factors and 68 healthy subjects were evaluated according to the 24-hour ambulatory blood pressure monitorization (ABPM) profiles and blood and 24-hour urine lead levels.
 A regression slope of diastolic over systolic blood pressure (BP) was computed in each participant.
 AASI was defined as 1 minus the regression slope.

 Results: There were no significant differences in terms of baseline demographic, clinical, echocardiographic characteristics, and ABPM profiles between the groups.
 In lead-exposed workers, the mean age was 34.7±8.1 years, and the median blood and urine lead levels were 40.5 μg/dL and 34.9 μg/L, respectively.
 AASI was 0.42±0.10 in lead-exposed workers and 0.37±0.10 in control subjects (p=0.007).
 In correlation analysis, AASI was correlated with both blood (r=0.417, p<0.001) and urine lead (r=0.242, p=0.047) levels.
 In regression analysis, blood lead level was found to be associated with AASI (β=0.086, p<0.001).